Seismic Data Interpolation via Denoising Diffusion Implicit Models with Coherence-corrected Resampling

-In order to study the impact of changes in the missing form on model capability, we evaluate the performance of different methods under the unmatched training and testing mask patterns on the SEG C3 dataset, as shown in Tab. \ref{tab:onetraining}.
+In order to study the impact of changes in the missing form on model capability, we evaluate the performance of different methods under the mismatched training and testing mask patterns on the SEG C3 dataset, as shown in Tab. \ref{tab:onetraining}.
 First, when testing on the unseen consecutive mask pattern, the performance of the models trained on the random mask type has decreased significantly compared to those consecutive missing reconstruction results in Tab. \ref{tab:segc3missing}.
-Second, although the model trained on the multiple mask form exhibits interpolation capability on different mask types, their results are still worse than those trained on the same mask pattern, as demonstrated in Tab. \ref{tab:segc3missing}.
+Second, although the model trained on the multiple mask form exhibits interpolation capability on consecutive and random missing types, their results are still worse than those trained on the same mask pattern, as demonstrated in Tab. \ref{tab:segc3missing}.
 Third, we can see that the consecutive missing model fails to interpolate random missing data, which is likely due to the significant differences in learning patterns between consecutive missing form and random missing form.
 It can be concluded that the effectiveness of generative models, which may be based on GAN or feature similarity, is sensitive to the constructed mask formula in training data.
 It seems better if the training missing construction can be closer to the missing form of the test data, although there easily exist gaps in the field scenarios.
-In contrast, our model training does not require rigorous construction of missing scenes and only needs one training to complete interpolation of any missing form with just one training session, while maintaining performance advantages.
+In contrast, our model training does not require rigorous construction of missing scenes and can complete the interpolation of any missing form with just one training session, while maintaining performance advantages.
 It demonstrates better generalization ability across different types of missing patterns.